 We actively support the Government's Prevent Agenda to counter radicalism and extremism and all stakeholders have received training in this as well.

 We have a Safeguarding team, which includes.
-Our Designated Safeguarding Lead (DSL) is the Assistant Headteacher, Mr Szurgot.
-The Deputy Safeguarding Leads are Mrs. R Blake (Headteacher) and Mrs C. Stangroom.
+Our Designated Safeguarding Lead (DSL) is Mrs C Rodenas.
+The Deputy Safeguarding Leads are Mrs. R Blake (Executive Headteacher) and Mrs Stangroom (PSM).
 The governor responsible for Safeguarding is Mrs Holly Kearns.

 If any parent or carer has concerns about the safety of a child, we encouraged you to discuss your concern with one of the above named adults.
 They can also contact Children’s Services anonymously on 01895 556644.